 What can I do?

 - Buy whole fruits and vegetables instead of the prepackaged/ precut ones.
 Not only will this save you money but, it will help to reduce your trash.

-- Bring reusable bags instead of relying on the plastic grocery store ones.
-Supplying your own reusable bags is a great way to decrease the amount of plastic you are using!
+- Bring reusable cloth bags instead of relying on the plastic grocery store ones.
+Supplying your own reusable bags is a great way to decrease the amount of plastic you are using and exposed to!